Home » RECIPES » SAVORY » Smoked Pork Butt

 Notes on Internal Temperature

-You may be wondering, why so high?
-Well remember how I told you earlier that pork butt is tough cut of meat?
-It needs to be cooked to a higher temperature for the tissue break down and tenderizing.
+If you’re wondering, why such a high temperature?
+Remember how I told you earlier that pork butt is tough cut of meat?
+It needs to be cooked to a higher temperature for the tissue to break down and tenderizing.
 If you stopped at 165° F you would be chewing for decades.
+I like mine closer to 205° F because it’s a lot easier to pull (shred) apart and it’s the most tender too.

 The Stall